rparak/URScript_Examples/README.md

 **Description:**

 A simple program to demonstrate a modular pick and place application.
-The user selects the initialization position, number of objects and mode.
-The application mode can be inverse or non-inverse.
+The user selects the initialization position (Waypoint_Home), number of objects (v_count_of_obj), mode (v_inv_mode), etc. The application mode can be inverse or non-inverse.
 Inverse mode means that the robot moves cyclically and transfers objects from side to side.
 The non-inverse mode just transfers the objects to the final position.

 This application can be used as a demonstration for beginners, kids, etc. to show how easy it is to program a collaborative robot.

-The program was tested with Universal Robots UR10e robot (on the latest version of URSim).
+The program was tested with Universal Robots UR10e robot and Robotiq gripper (on the latest version of URSim).

 **Universal Robots UR10e:**
 <p align="center">